-Smashed potatoes are easy peasy to make with nothing more than pantry staples of potatoes, oil, and salt.
-And the result?
-Kid friendly.
+Smashed potatoes are easy peasy to make with pantry staples of potatoes, oil, and salt.
+Nothing more.
+The result?
+Kid-friendly.
 Adult approved.
 Gluten-free.
 Dairy-free.
 Vegan.
-Awesome for entertaining.
-And even awesomer for when you want to stand at the stove solo and inhale carbs straight off the baking sheet.
+And awesome entertaining fare.

-Smashed potatoes are becoming a cult classic.
-They’re sorta like a happy marriage of French fries and home fries and they’re as easy and addictive as can be.
-Just boil new potatoes, drain them, smash them, and then douse them with fat and roast until maddeningly crisp at the edges and blissfully creamy in the center.
-Bet you can’t stop at just one.–Renee Schettler Rossi
+Smashed potatoes are something of a sleeper cult classic.
+Rightfully so.
+They’re like a happy marriage of French fries and home fries that are maddeningly crisp at the edges and blissfully creamy in the center.
+They’re as easy and addictive as can be.
+Simply boil new potatoes, drain them, smash them, and then douse them with fat and roast until maddeningly crisp at the edges and blissfully creamy in the center.
+Bet you can’t stop at just one.–David Leite

 - Kosher salt

 - 2 pounds small red, yellow, or purple potatoes (1 to 2 inches long and 2 to 3 inches in diameter)